ansible/ansible-rulebook/docs/usage.rst

     --heartbeat <n> Send heartbeat to the server after every n seconds.
 Default is 0, no heartbeat is sent

     --execution-strategy sequential|parallel.
 The default execution strategy is sequential.
+    --skip-audit-events  Skip sending audit events to the EDA server, default is false

 To get help from `ansible-rulebook` run the following: